tajmone/lemon-grove/lemon/lemon.md

 If the parser pops its stack until the stack is empty, and it still is unable to shift the error symbol, then the `%parse_failure` routine is invoked and the parser resets itself to its start state, ready to begin parsing a new file.
 This is what will happen at the very first syntax error, of course, if there are no instances of the "error" non-terminal in your grammar.

+## History of Lemon

+Lemon was originally written by Richard Hipp sometime in the late 1980s on a Sun4 Workstation using K&R C. There was a companion LL(1) parser generator program named "Lime", the source code to which as been lost.

+The [`lemon.c`][lemon.c] source file was originally many separate files that were compiled together to generate the "lemon" executable.
+Sometime in the 1990s, the individual source code files were combined together into the current single large "`lemon.c`" source file.
+You can still see traces of original filenames in the code.

+Since 2001, Lemon has been part of the [SQLite project] and the source code to Lemon has been managed as a part of the [SQLite source tree] in the following files:

+- [`tool/lemon.c`][upstream lemon.c]
+- [`tool/lempar.c`][upstream lempar.c]
+- [`doc/lemon.html`][upstream lemon.html]

+<span id="copyright"></span>

+## Copyright

+All of the source code to Lemon, including the template parser file "[`lempar.c`][lempar.c]" and this documentation file ("[`lemon.md`][lemon.md]") are in the public domain.
+You can use the code for any purpose and without attribution.

+The code comes with no warranty.
+If it breaks, you get to keep both pieces.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS
 ------------------------------------------------------------------------------>

 [SQLite]: https://www.sqlite.org/ "Visit SQLite website"
+[SQLite project]: https://www.sqlite.org/ "Visit SQLite website"
+[SQLite source tree]: https://sqlite.org/src/ "Visit the SQLite Source Repository"

 [context free grammar]: https://en.wikipedia.org/wiki/Context-free_grammar "See Wikipedia page on 'context-free grammar' (CFG)"